Blends

 Whiteboard Visioning Room

 Oxygen is a significant and potent tool for the body’s defense against invading foreign chemicals and organisms.
-The storage and release of oxygen form an integral part of the immune system.
+The storage and release of oxygen are essential for a healthy, disease-free body.

-Oxygen transfers from red blood cells and concentrates into Reserve Oxygen (ROX) bundles.
-Unlike free oxygen, ROX bundles move in water, plasma and tissue.
+Oxygen moves from red blood cells and concentrates into Reserve Oxygen (ROX™) bundles.
+Unlike free oxygen, ROX bundles move in water, plasma, and tissue.
 ROX bundles travel to and focus on the specific point of need, and then release oxygen at the site.
-The release of oxygen must be sharp and focused at the point of use.
-If less than a critical mass of ROX exists, ROX will not focus, and radicals will be released at the surrounding tissues, causing widespread damage.
+The release of oxygen must be sharp and focused where it is needed and when it is needed.
+ROX in balance means good delivery of oxygen, good energy and good health.
+If more or less than a critical mass of ROX exists (unbalanced), ROX will not be released where and when it is needed; and radicals will be released at the surrounding tissues, causing widespread damage.
 This can begin a chain of events leading to disease.

-ROX (reserve oxygen capacity) is the measure of these oxygen reserves available for transfer to tissues and cells.
-BOX (booster oxygen capacity) is the rate of replenishing these reserves.
-Together, ROX and BOX are an indication of the strength of the body’s immune system and ability to fight disease.
-Normal ROX and BOX levels (i.e., 100) indicate a well functioning immune system.
-A lack of adequate levels of ROX and BOX leads to disease.
+These oxygen reserves (ROX) are available for transfer to tissues and cells, and can be measured.
+A ROX number indicates the strength of the body’s ability to fight disease.
+Normal ROX levels (i.e., 100) indicate a well functioning immune system.
+An unbalanced level of ROX (over or under) can lead to disease.

-ROX and BOX are easily measured using an Immunogram™ Analyzer (patents pending).
-The Immunogram™ quantifies the immune system and outputs two numbers from patient blood samples: ROX™ (the amount of reserve oxygen supply) and BOX™ (the amount of booster oxygen capacity).
-Other valuable information is also derived for each patient.
+ROX is easily measured using a ROX™ Analyzer (patents pending).
+The ROX Analyzer quantifies the oxygen reserve capacity and the rate of ROX replenishment.
+Other valuable information is also derived for each person.

-The Immunogram™ Analyzer indicates the strength of a patient’s immune system, predicts a patient’s response to treatment, and identifies those patients most likely to overcome the threat of disease.
-Immunograms quantitate the body’s ability to deliver oxygen to cells and tissues for energy usage, immune response, and detoxification.
+While the ROX Analyzer indicates the strength of a body’s capacity to fight disease, it also predicts a body’s response to treatment, and identifies those people most likely to overcome the threat of disease.
+The ROX Analyzer quantitates the body’s ability to deliver oxygen to cells and tissues for energy availability, immune response, and detoxification.

-Parallel measurements of ROX and BOX with biomarkers can lead to better biomarker selection and increased specificity.
+Parallel measurements of ROX with biomarkers can lead to better biomarker selection and increased specificity.

-Solmedx is currently in clinical studies, to predict non-responders to interferon treatment for patients with Hepatitis C. Additional studies are planned for evaluation of patients with Alzheimer’s, ALS, and other neurodegenerative diseases; Cancer; Diabetes; HIV/ AIDS, Huntington’s Disease, Parkinson’s Disease (PD), Rheumatoid Arthritis (RA) and other auto-immune diseases; and Complex Regional Pain Syndrome (CRPS).
+A clinical study was completed to predict non-responders to interferon treatment for people with Hepatitis C, using ROX analysis.
+Additional studies are planned for evaluation of ROX levels associated with patients with Alzheimer’s, ALS, and other neurodegenerative diseases; Cancer; Diabetes; HIV/AIDS, Huntington’s Disease, Parkinson’s Disease (PD), Rheumatoid Arthritis (RA) and other auto-immune diseases; and Complex Regional Pain Syndrome (CRPS).

 Exciting New Developments: